 Child Care Fee Reduction Initiative

 Look up child care locations participating in the Child Care Fee Reduction Initiative as of Dec 20, 2018.

 Enter your town or the name of a licensed childcare provider

-If a child provider is participating in the program, parents with a child in full-time care will see amounts reduced by:
+If a child care provider is participating in the program, parents with a child in full-time care will see amounts reduced by up to:

 - $350/month for group infant/toddler care